Placing An Options Trade - Robinhood

 Disclosures

-Be aware of the risks listed in our Day Trading Risk Disclosure Statement and the FINRA Options investing Information.
+Review our Day Trading Risk Disclosure Statement and the FINRA Options investing Information to learn more about the risks.

 Robinhood doesn’t promote day trading.
 Day trading can be extremely risky.
 Day trading is generally not appropriate for someone of limited resources, limited investing experience, and low risk tolerance.

-Was this article helpful?Reference No. 3571668Still have questions?
+Was this article helpful?Reference No. 4030267Still have questions?
 Contact Robinhood Support

 Từ khóa » Cách Chơi Option Trên Robinhood